PHP-DI/PHP-DI/news/13-php-di-4-4-released.md

 $container->call($controller, $_GET + $_POST);
 ```

 This lets you write your controllers as PHP callables.
-That means you can use functions, closures, object methods or even invokable objects as controllers.
+That means you can use functions, closures, object methods or even invocable objects as controllers.

 ### Auto-creation of callable objects